+Original instructions © Copyright 2021 MOTORTECH GmbH.
+All rights reserved.
 MOTORTECH products and the MOTORTECH logo are registered and/or common law trademarks of the MOTORTECH GmbH.
-All further trademarks and logos displayed or used in this publication are the property of the respective entitled person.
+All further trademarks and logos displayed or used in this publication are the property of the respective entitled person and are used for reference purposes only.
+Information contained in this publication may be changed without prior notice.